skx/esp8266/README.md

 This repository contains a small number of projects for use with/on the ESP8266 chip, as packaged by the WeMos Mini D1.

+## Template Project

+The [d1-template](d1-template) project is a skeleton which carries out the basic tasks many projects would require:

+* Connects to your local WiFi network.
+    * Acting as an access-point if it has not previously connected.
+* Refreshes the date/time via NTP.
+* Runs a mini webserver.

+This project is a good starting point for new work.

 ## Helsinki Tram Display

 The [d1-helsinki-tram-times](d1-helsinki-tram-times) project shows the departure times of Trams in Helsinki, and is more fully documented [on the project homepage](https://steve.fi/Hardware/helsinki-tram-times/).